daneroo/scrobbleCast/js/README.md

 ## CI/CD

-CI is performed by GitHub Actions, (as well as CircleCI for now).
+CI is performed by GitHub Actions.

 There is a job for running tests, and if they pass an image (`ghcr.io/daneroo/scrobblecast/scrape:TAG`) is built and pushed to Github Container Registry.